GustavBecker/3D-Scanner/README.md

 * **Brain to Muscle:** High-torque TB6600 controllers drive the motors smoothly.
 * **Capture:** A Raspberry Pi Camera Module 3 snaps crisp photos automatically right after the motors stop moving to avoid any blur.

 A local Python script handles the timing: it rotates the object, stops, takes a photo, logs the position data, and automatically tilts upward by 10 degrees after every full rotation.
 The final image dataset is then transferred to a laptop for processing into a 3D mesh.
+I will use MeshRoom software on my laptop.

+## How To Build
+All the parts seen on the render that are not bought will be 3d printed.
+The bearing will be press fitted and the steppers will be help in place with M3 screws.
+The Pi Camera will be held in place with M2 screws and their heated inserts.

 ### Bill of Materials (BOM)